Josseling History, Family Crest & Coats of Arms

 Early Origins of the Josseling family

-Lanarkshire but one of the first records of the name was Josceline de Bohon (or Joscelyn fitz Richard de Bohon or Joscelin de Bohun) (c.
+The surname Josseling was first found in Lanarkshire but one of the first records of the name was Josceline de Bohon (or Joscelyn fitz Richard de Bohon or Joscelin de Bohun) (c.
 1111-1184) who was Bishop of Salisbury.
 His son, Reginald fitz Jocelin (sometimes Reginald Italus, Richard the Lombard, or Reginald Lombardus) was Bishop of Bath and an Archbishop of Canterbury-elect.
 Jocelin (or Jocelyn) (died 1199) was a twelfth-century Cistercian monk and cleric who became the 4th Abbot of Melrose and later Bishop of Glasgow, Scotland.
 Another branch was seated at Sempringham in Lincolnshire by grant of William the Conqueror.
-CITATION[CLOSE]

 Early History of the Josseling family